-The candidate's name will appear on the ballot exactly as it was provided by the candidate on the Declaration of Candidacy or Declaration of Intent.
+The candidate's name will appear on the ballot exactly as it was provided by the candidate on the Declaration of Candidacy.
 The declaration cannot be changed after the nomination process is complete.

 No title or degree shall appear on the same line as the candidate's name, either before or after the candidate's name, for any elective office.
 Elections Code § 13106